 continued from previous

 He ran downstairs to check the sonar.
-If what he was seeing on the screen was correct, the ship was on the cusp of a massive jellyfish swarm that covered half the screen and continued beyond the sonar’s range of capture, for god knows how far.
+If what he was seeing on the screen was correct, the ship was on the cusp of a massive jellyfish swarm that covered half the screen on the radar and continued beyond, for god knows how far.
 Starting up the engine again, he begun to turn the ship around.
 If only he could get out of the swarm with his engine intact, then he probably had his work cut out for him for the next few days.
 Another ocean mystery to solve, another batch of samples to get to Olivia.
-In the meantime, he sent an alert along with his coordinates to the local authority and any ships approaching the vicinity.
+In the meanwhile, he sent an alert along with his coordinates to the local authority and any ships approaching the vicinity.
 It initially read “giant jellyfish swarm”, which he quickly crossed out and replaced with “giant swarm of jellyfish”.
 Yup, that was slightly more believable.

 to read from the beginning, go here